-Before connecting the process gas pipings with compressor nozzles, the shaft alignment work for the compressors and driver shall be carried out to ensure their concentricity.
-This concentricity between shaft and driver is very important for the proper smooth working of the compressors.
+Before connecting the process gas piping with compressor nozzles, the shaft alignment work for the compressors and driver shall be carried out to ensure their concentricity.
+This concentricity between the shaft and the driver is very important for the proper smooth working of the compressors.
 This article will explain the alignment methodology in brief.

 Typical operational experience data for the best hot alignment are as follows:

 - Vertical thermal expansion growth of all equipment shall be calculated based on actual temperature measurement at supports under normal operating conditions.

 - If optical alignment equipment and material are available, they will be used for checking the alignment under cold conditions and normal operating conditions.

 - Install the alignment jig also known as the Alignment fixture to shaft B and attach the dial indicator to the jig as illustrated in Fig. 1.

 - Turn Shaft B Once to check for normal contact between the dial indicator on Shaft A.

 - Slowly turn shaft B and take four readings at every 90 degrees (Refer to example 1 in Fig. 2)

 - Then turn Shaft A by 180 degrees, then with Shaft A at this position, turn Shaft B once to check for normal contact with the dial indicator on Shaft A. then bring a dial indicator at the top of the shaft and set it at zero.

 - Slowly turn Shaft B and take four readings every 90 degrees.
 Please bear in mind that the indicator reading at each 180-degree position on Shaft A (point 4) is important for correcting the runout of the coupling.